 3.1 General

 Pursuant to CAISO Tariff Section 25.1, a duly authorized officer or agent of the Interconnection Customer will submit to the CAISO (1) an Interconnection Request consistent with Appendix 1 to this RIS, including (2) an executed Cluster Study Agreement consistent with Appendix 3 to this RIS.
 All forms may be submitted electronically as provided on the CAISO Website.
 Interconnection customers will submit Appendix B to the Cluster Study Agreement, the Interconnection Facilities Study Agreement, pursuant to Section 8 of this RIS.
-The CAISO will forward a copy of the Interconnection Request to the applicable Participating TO within five (5) Business Days of receipt.
+The CAISO will provide access to the Interconnection Request to the applicable Participating TO within five (5) Business Days of when the Interconnection Customer satisfies the Cluster Study criteria under Section 4 of this RIS.

 The Interconnection Customer shall submit a separate Interconnection Request for each site.
 Where multiple Generating Units share a site, the Interconnection Customer(s) may submit separate Interconnection Requests or a single Interconnection Request.
 An Interconnection Request to evaluate one site at two different voltage levels shall be treated as two Interconnection Requests.